bagasjs/pymicrolib/README.md

 The library has an implementation, but not really usable or maybe inconvenient to use.

 - Not Implemented
-There's a design or idea for this library but there's no implementation currently
+There's a design or idea for this library but I am planning to implement it in the future.

 #### How do I use the library?
 The idea behind these libraries is that they're easy to distribute and deploy because